 But now, ever-interested in optimal health for my family and the families I work with, I am preparing foods that are somewhat close to the foods our species evolved eating.
-For us, it’s out with the processed sugars and oils and in with the bone broths and … uh, organ meats?
+For our family, it’s out with the processed sugars and oils and in with the bone broths and … uh, organ meats?
 Oh man…

 Here, in brief, is my story of liver and onions recovery:

 One day not so long ago, I was visiting Stone Barns with my kids and spied a liver in their freezer.
 It cost a mere $6.
 Hmmmm… I had to consider it.
 If you know Stone Barns, the original farm-to-table farm and restaurant (I highly recommend Dan Barber’s The Third Plate), you know that anything for just $6 is worth considering.
 You also know that that liver came from one happy farm animal who was well nourished and cared for.

 It seemed like the time had come.
 I laid down my money and went home with a frozen liver.
 I’m not going to lie: I had to do some serious self-talk to work myself past my early childhood liver aversion.
 I made progress with a steady mind-over-feelings mantra about the benefits of liver: